Chunyu-Lin-bjtu/autoware-wiki/FAQ.md

+# Setup/Installation
-# Where is install script?
+### Where is install script?
 https://github.com/NavIV/automation-scripts

-# How to update PCL?
+### How to update PCL?
-Update PCL for using fast PCL
+You need PCL Ver.1.7.2 to enable the fast PCL library.
+If the version of PCL is 1.7.1 or under, please update in the following steps.
 ```
 sudo add-apt-repository ppa:v-launchpad-jochen-sprickerhof-de/pcl
 sudo apt-get update